Midway Multimodal Plan

 How about adding real protected bike lanes?

-Craymor asked over 2 years ago
+Craymor asked about 3 years ago

 Thank you for your comment.
 Broomfield and our design team are reviewing bicycle facilities and aiming to improve safety and comfort along the corridor through the Midway Multimodal Plan.
 The Midway Corridor design team is evaluating opportunities to improve , comfort, continuity, and connectivity of the bicycle facilities in the corridor.
 Your feedback is valuable in evaluating options.
 Broomfield will share project updates, data collected and gather input at public Zoom meetings the week of September 20, recordings will be posted on the Broomfield Voice for viewing at any time.